Short-Term Scholar: Maintaining Status

 As a J-1 visa holder, there are a few reporting requirements you must follow.

-- Attend a scholar orientation with ISFS shortly after arrival in the US
+- Attend a scholar orientation with ISSS shortly after arrival in the US

-- Notify ISFS of your residential address within 10 days of any move
+- Notify ISSS of your residential address within 10 days of any move

-- Notify ISFS within 10 days of getting a new US phone number
+- Notify ISSS within 10 days of getting a new US phone number

-- Notify ISFS if you intend to finish your program early
+- Notify ISSS if you intend to finish your program early

 J visa regulations require all J visa holders to carry certain levels of health insurance for the entire duration of their program.
 This applies both to the J-1 scholar as well as any J-2 dependents.
 Willful failure to carry appropriate insurance is considered a violation of the J-1 visa rules, and can result in loss of legal status.
 Please read detailed information about this requirement on our Health Insurance page.
 It is important to note that not every insurance policy will meet the requirements set by J visa rules.